Mold: The Hidden Cause of Gut Issues

 Gut Dysbiosis

 Gut dysbiosis refers to the imbalance in the gut microbiome, characterized by a disrupted ratio of beneficial to harmful bacteria.
 This condition is increasingly recognized as a critical factor in the pathogenesis of various health disorders.
 Among the numerous factors that can lead to gut dysbiosis, mycotoxins play a significant role.
 These toxic secondary metabolites produced by fungi can profoundly impact the composition and function of the intestinal microbiota.
-This article explores how mycotoxins contribute to gut dysbiosis and the subsequent health implications, emphasizing the role of functional medicine in addressing these issues.

 Mycotoxins and Gut Microbiota